PGDC Projects and Plans

 Design and Construction of S. Russell Street Parking Deck

 The PGDC funded and managed, in coordination with the Town of Plymouth, the design and construction of a new 149-space, 2-level parking deck on S. Russell Street adjacent to Town Hall.
-The PGDC has paid all engineering, design, construction and contingency/soft costs associated with the structure at a cost of over $5.9 million; this includes the annual cost of a $2,995,200 bond to be issued by the Town over a 30-year term.
-The parking deck will provide valuable additional off-street parking spaces for Town Hall employees, area business employees, Plymouth residents and visitors to the downtown business district.
-It will be completed and available for full occupancy in Spring 2019.
+The PGDC paid all engineering, design, construction and contingency/soft costs associated with the structure at a cost of over $5.9 million; this includes the annual cost of a $2,995,200 bond issued by the Town over a 30-year term.
+The parking deck provides valuable additional off-street parking spaces for Town Hall employees, area business employees, Plymouth residents and visitors to the downtown business district.
+It was completed and available for full occupancy in August 2019.

 Acquisition of MBTA Surface Lot on Lothrop Street